Skip to main content

 Distinguished Medical Alumni Awards (DMAA)

-Typically in the fall, SOM will solicit nominations from alumni to be considered for the DMAA, which traditionally are presented the following spring.
+The MAA will solicit nominations from alumni to be considered for the DMAA, which are then presented at a yearly awards banquet.

 Nominate your peers who are leading the way in their fields.